 1986's Worst Car Brands by Prevalence of Brand's 1986 Cars to Avoid Among All of Its Rated Cars in 1992

 For this quality measure, we divide the brand's number of 1986 models on CR's 1992 list of Used Cars to Avoid by the number of its 1986 models rated in CR's April 1992 Reliability Tables.
 This computation is done with the intent to garner a rough estimate as to how likely a brand's models will be among the Cars to Avoid at about 5 ½ years.
-The 10 worst 1986 brands by this quality measure are, in descending order (worst first):

 All of the brand quotients for model year 1986 are depicted in the following bar graph, with worst first.
-The Nova, a rebadge of the Corolla, is not included in the above computations.

 Note: A comma or dash between cylinder counts, engine sizes, or drivelines doubles entry count in CR's April 1992 list of 1986 Cars to Avoid.